stas-sultanov/azure-monitor-telemetry/doc/readme.md

 	}
 );

-// Create a telemetry client using the telemetry publisher var telemetryClient = new TelemetryClient(telemetryPublisher);
+// create a telemetry client using the telemetry publisher var telemetryClient = new TelemetryClient(telemetryPublisher);

+// track a sample event
+telemetryClient.TrackEvent("SampleEvent");

+// publish the collected telemetry data
+_ = await telemetryClient.PublishAsync();
 ```

 ### Initialize with Multiple Destinations